ArnaudPoletto/lipid-daylit-sky-categorization/README.md

 ### 1.6 Reproduction Procedure

-Follow these steps to reproduce our texture descriptor results by generating the dataset and training the model.
+Follow these steps to reproduce our texture descriptor results by generating the dataset, training the model and plotting the texture descriptor space.

 #### 1.6.1 Sky Finder Dataset Generation